|Cellular Automata - The How and Why|

-You may know about Cellular Automata, if not you may know John Conway's game of Life, but why is this whole subject so important and so interesting?
+You may know about Cellular Automata.
+If not you may have come across them in John Conway's game of Life, but why is this whole subject so interesting?
 We take a look at not only what a CA is, but why it is so important.

 So we have something, a cell, that has a location and a state.